Droid-VM/Virtualization/microdroid/README.md

 ```

 The value of `task.command` should match with the name of the shared library
 defined above.
-If your app requires APEXes to be imported, you can declare the
+If your app requires additional APEXes to be imported, you can
-list in `apexes` key like following.
+declare the list in `apexes` key like the following:

 ```json
 {